chvjak/DescentVR/README.md

 Known Issues:
 -------------
 * No cross hair.
 Just shoot, you will see where the projectiles are flying
-* Music doesn't play.
-No MIDI on Oculus :(
 * On some on levels above 10 - you may find yourself off place.
 Just fly back to start through space
 * Many more - please submit most annoying